-- Students must present the signature page acknowledging that the student has read and understands the content of syllabus, program and clinical handbook, grievance policy, and appeals process (See Appendix) - Cell Phones Cell phones are to be turned OFF or silenced during scheduled class periods.
+- Students must present the signature page acknowledging that the student has read and understands the content of syllabus, attendance, and required assignments. - These signature pages are due by Thursday August 27, 2020.

+- Cell Phones Cell phones are to be turned OFF or silenced during scheduled class periods.
 Text messaging is not allowed during scheduled class/lab times.
 Cell phones are to be used outside the classroom or lab only on designated breaks.
-Students are not allowed to have cell phones on their person during exams.
+Students are not allowed to have cell phones on their person during exams. - The exam policy includes the following: - a.
+Personal belongings are not allowed in the lab during testing. - b.
+Cell phones and/or smart watches are not allowed in the lab during testing. - c.
+Students must adhere to lab rules. - d.
+Hats, large coats, proxy badges, long sleeves, sweaters, or hoodies may not be worn. - e.
+Talking will not be permitted; questions will be answered by the instructor. - f.
+Per ATI policy students may not have pencils, calculators, or scratch paper.

+ACCOMMODATIONS